achilleas-k/understanding-git/README.md

 - [v1.0](85d543dfd0239d9a22e7d11f3d6bf9da22b5ae13): The slides in the form they were presented during the [Super Python Talk](https://www.meetup.com/SuperPythonTalks/events/256145090/) (14 Nov 2018).

 The slides, notes, and script may be modified in the future.
 New versions will be tagged when appropriate.

+## License

+All content in this repository is licensed under the [Creative Commons Attribution Share Alike 4.0 International](./LICENSE) license.